fable-compiler/fable-compiler.github.io/docsrc/index.md

     </div>
     <!--
         Selling points of Fable
-        For the sellings points of Fable we use CSS grid instead of Bulma columns because we want all the box to have the same height.
+        For the selling points of Fable we use CSS grid instead of Bulma columns because we want all the box to have the same height.
         This is not something possible to do dynamically using Flexbox / Bulma columns system -->